MithiDocs

 Purpose

-The Live Store supports collaborative workflows on archived data.
+The Live Store is the collaboration layer on top of archived data.

 It allows teams to review, annotate, and organize archived information within structured workspaces.